vruusmann/openscoring.io/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 The crux of the matter is encoding categorical features into (pseudo-)numeric features using Scikit-Learn transformers in order to make them acceptable for the final XGBoost estimator.

-The most common and robust approach is [one-hot-encoding (OHE)](https://en.wikipedia.org/wiki/One-hot), which transforms a single categorical feature into a list of binary indicator features.
+The most common and robust approach is [one-hot-encoding](https://en.wikipedia.org/wiki/One-hot), which transforms a single categorical feature into a list of binary indicator features.
 In the above example, when the `X` dataset contains categorical features, then the number of columns in `Xt` and `dmat` datasets would increase considerably (one binary indicator column per category level).

 Starting from XGBoost version 1.3 it is possible to replace external OHE with model-internal OHE.